-If they can’t explain it in 1-3 minutes – in plain speak – a) they probably don’t know what they’re doing and b) you’re probably going to find working with them exhausting and frustrating.
-Most SEO companies are run by people that know nothing about business (especially YOUR business), but the best SEO companies are run by people that understand SEO and business.
+If they can’t explain it in 1-3 minutes—in plain speak—a) they probably don’t know what they’re doing and b) you’re probably going to find working with them exhausting and frustrating.
+Most SEO companies are run by people who know nothing about business (especially YOUR business), but the best SEO companies are run by people who understand SEO and business.
 If an SEO company can’t relay their concepts to you in plain English or you find their process convoluted, turn and walk away.

 3. DO ask the SEO company how they measure and track progress and success.

 For most SEO companies, tracking and reporting means creating a “custom” report in Google Analytics and having it emailed to you once a week or month.
 This is, in a word, bullshit.
 A great SEO report will give you an end-to-end look at your SEO performance—target keywords, rankings, web visits, leads, sales, revenue, profit, and ROI.